kartonfarkas/api_docs/source/use_cases/keeping_contacts.rst

 ===========================

 If you already have contacts in the Suite, then inserting further ones requires a little care as you need to use different methods depending on whether the contact already exists or not.
-If the contact does not yet exist in the Suite, then you have to create it, otherwise you have to update it.
+If the contact does not exist in the Suite yet, then you have to create it, otherwise you have to update it.

 This use case is about deciding whether a given contact exists and creating or updating it accordingly.